 2740 E. Olivera Rd.

-Photo of carousel at Great America by Bruce W. via Yelp
+photo: Bruce W. via Yelp

 Great America’s Carousel, Santa Clara